 The Imp has 47 chapters told from his perspective in the novels, with Jon Snow (42) taking second place.
 There is a significant drop-off to third place with Arya Stark (33) and Daenerys Targaryen (31) being the only other characters with over 25 chapters.
 The data suggest that the novels are Tyrion Lannister’s world – and it is great that Peter Dinklage has owned the HBO series as well.
 The graphs below presents the same data as above but without the black bar, which represents the total number of chapters in the series, to better demonstrate the fluctuations for each character between novels.
 It is easier to see in the graph below that Arya is the only character to have chapters in each book of the series.
 Have I mentioned my enjoyment of Arya Stark yet?!

 Speaking of girl power, notice above that four of the top six characters in terms of overall chapters are female.
 It has certainly been enjoyable to read about Westeros from the point of view of male and female characters.
 I was curious about how prominent a female perspective is throughout the series thus far.
-The next two charts below depict the percentage of chapters for male and female characters in each novel.
-The trend is clear, Martin is relying on male characters more often as the series progresses.
+The next chart below depicts the percentage of chapters for male and female characters in each novel.

 Returning to the proportion of House coverage, it should not come as a surprise that House Stark forms just under 50% of the chapters (160) in the five novels.
 The second most prominent House is Lannister (77) followed by Targaryen (33) in distant third.
 It is quite surprising that Daenery’s plot accounts for 10% of the chapters in the novel, and it’s only that high when you categorize the Barristan Selmy and Jon Connington chapters as Targaryen.
 It certainly seems more prominent than that.
 The remaining Houses combine for 20% of the chapters in the novels with Greyjoy having more chapters than Baratheon; interesting because Stannis seems to be more prominent in the plot.
 Perhaps my view of these things is colored by also watching the television series?